Band Pricing

 Why set the price at £1,750,000, not £2,000,000?

-First of all, setting the price at £2,000,000 would be overly ambitious and overpricing our home relative to the true market value (i.e. £1,850,000).
-The problems of overly ambitious pricing or overpricing, including the traps and pitfalls, I have covered in great detail elsewhere in this guide - see the following sections:
+First of all, setting the price at £2,000,000 would be overly ambitious and overpricing our home relative to the true market value (i.e. £1,850,000), in which we will face the problems I’ve discussed earlier.
+The problems of overly ambitious pricing or overpricing, including the traps and pitfalls, I have also covered in great detail elsewhere in this guide - see the following sections:

 Getting The Price Right The First Time Matters